 When you transfer them to your computer, delete the blurry ones.
 This will help you save precious megabytes of storage.

 Setting your camera on a semi-automatic shooting mode enables you to take photos faster.
 These modes are extremely helpful when your subject is fast and unpredictable.

 Aperture priority mode (called Av or A in most of the cameras) allows you to choose the aperture.
 The camera will adjust the shutter speed and the ISO (if you have it set on auto-ISO) for you.
 This means you’ll need to select the aperture that will be best to keep the important details sharp in the image.

 Low aperture values, f/1.4 to f/4, will give you a beautiful blurry background and a dreamy effect that is great for kitty portraits.
-But if the cat moves slightly you might end up with the whole animal blurry.
+But if the kitten moves slightly you might end up with the whole animal blurry.

 If you think the kitty is going to move, use higher aperture values.
 In that case, remember that the camera will probably select slower shutter speeds to compensate for the light exposure.

 This is not always the best option when the animal is moving.

 Use Shutter Speed Priority to Freeze the Kitty’s Movements

 In this mode, you choose the shutter speed.
 With cats, it is recommended to keep the speed above 1/250 seconds.
 Your camera will adjust the aperture to get a well-exposed photo.
 This is great if you are working in an environment with a lot of light.